How to Export PDF/A or PDF/A-3 Format Documents in C#

 var chromeRenderer = new ChromePdfRenderer();

-// Render the HTML content into a PdfDocument object
+// Render an HTML design as a PdfDocument object using Chrome

 pdf.SaveAsPdfA("design-accessible.pdf", PdfAVersions.PdfA3b);